BEROCHLU/deepseek-simplechat/README.md

-# Chatbot with DeepSeek
+# A terminal chatbot using the DeepSeek API.

 ## Overview
 According to public document of DeepSeep API, the DeepSeek API uses an API format compatible with OpenAI.
 This script is a simple chatbot that interacts with users using the DeepSeek API.
 It maintains a conversation history and displays responses in a formatted manner using the `rich` library.

 ## Features
-- Uses OpenAI's DeepSeek API for generating responses.
+- Uses DeepSeek API for generating responses.
 - Maintains conversation history for context-aware replies.
-- Displays responses in a visually appealing format using `rich`.
+- Displays responses in a visually appealing format using `rich` library.
 - Ollama or Hugging Face are not required.

 ## Requirements